ISSS Link (e-forms)

 Complete the appropriate e-form in ISSS Link to request a replacement I-20/DS-2019 or to request an update to a document.

-- If the document requires an update (i.e. major, expected program completion date, funding source, etc.), complete the corresponding e-form.
+• If the document requires an update (e.g. major, expected program completion date, funding source, etc.), complete the corresponding e-form.

 Passport

-- Must be valid at least 6 months past the date the student or scholar will return to the US.
+• Must be valid at least six months past the date the student or scholar will return to the US.

-- If the passport is expiring, students and scholars should contact their home country’s closest embassy/consulate to renew it.
+• If their passport is expiring, the nonimmigrant should contact their home country’s closest embassy/consulate to renew it.

 US Visa

-- If a traveler's visa will be expired when they will return to the US, and they do not meet the exceptions above, the traveler willl need to apply for a new US visa while abroad.
+• If a traveler's visa will be expired when they will return to the US, and they are not eligible for an exception (above), the traveler will need to apply for a new US visa while abroad.

-- Review the US Department of State's website to learn how to:
+• Review the US Department of State's Lost and Stolen Passports, Visas, and Arrival/Departure Records (Form I-94) page to learn how to:

-- Contact US embassy/consulate abroad that issued the visa to report the lost/stole visa.
+• Contact the US embassy/consulate abroad that issued the visa to report the lost/stolen visa.

 Generally, international students and scholars must present an unexpired US visa each time they enter the US.
 An exception to this rule is known as Automatic Revalidation—which allows some nonimmigrants to return to the US with an expired US visa after visiting certain countries for less than 30 days.

-- H-1B/TN/O-1/E-3 Scholars and their dependents: Cannot return to the US with an expired visa after traveling to an adjacent island, but may be eligible to use Automatic Revalidation when traveling to Canada or Mexico.
+• H-1B/TN/O-1/E-3 Scholars and their dependents: Cannot return to the US with an expired visa after traveling to an adjacent island, they but may be eligible to use Automatic Revalidation when traveling to Canada or Mexico.

-Note: Not all nonimmigrants are eligible to return to the US with an expired visa.
+Note: Not all nonimmigrants are eligible to return to the US with an expired visa using Automatic Revalidation.
 Visit the US Department of State’s website for the full requirements.

 Title